sonic-net/SONiC/doc/psud/PSU_daemon_design.md

 ### 4.2 psuutil

 `psuutil` fetches the information via calling platform API directly.
-Both warning and critical thresholds will be exposed in the output of psuutil status.
+Both warning-suppress and critical thresholds will be exposed in the output of psuutil status.
 The "WARNING" state is not exposed because psuutil is a one-time command instead of a daemon, which means it does not store state information.
 It fetches information via calling platform API so it can not distinguish the following status:

-1. The power exceeded the critical threshold but is in the range between the warning and critical thresholds, which means the alarm should be raised
+1. The power exceeded the critical threshold but is in the range between the warning-suppress and critical thresholds, which means the alarm should be raised
-2. The power didn't exceed the critical threshold and exceeds the warning threshold, which means the alarm should not be raised
+2. The power didn't exceed the critical threshold and exceeds the warning-suppress threshold, which means the alarm should not be raised

 An example of output
 ```